In the following tutorial we will explain how to setup an S3 bucket and give us access to it securely.

 - External ID: your MadKudu API key (see below where to find it in app.madkudu.com)

 Step 2.
-Create an IAM Policy for MadKudu
+Create an IAM Role for MadKudu

 - Go to your AWS Management Console.